 Because of its unique history, the study of German language, literature and culture is particularly fascinating and rewarding.
 We invite you to explore with us both Germany's past and present.
 We offer the study of German within the context of a broad liberal arts education presented from a Christian perspective.

-Calvin’s German department is home to a highly qualified and active group of faculty who bring both considerable expertise in their field and an intentionally Christian perspective to their teaching.
-Calvin faculty have co-authored five innovative German textbooks used in both the U.S. and Europe.
+Our department is home to a highly qualified and active group of faculty who bring both considerable expertise in their field and an intentionally Christian perspective to their teaching.
+Our faculty have co-authored five innovative German textbooks used in both the U.S. and Europe.
 They play leading roles in national professional organizations and offer expertise in national and international conversations regarding language and culture learning.

 German in the world